KidkArolis/leap-model/README.md

 # leap-model

-This is a standalone model for storing complex application state.
-It has a subset of Backbone.Model functionality as well as supports nested objects.
+A lightweight alternative to Backbone.Model with support for nested attributes.

+`leap-model` provides 2 different implementations depending on your needs:

+* a lightweight alternative to Backbone.Model with nested attributes support with no dependencies on Backbone or Underscore (`require('leap-model')`)
+* and a 100% Backbone compatible Model with nested attributes support (`require('leap-model/compat')`)

-This is useful for when you don't need the whole Backbone and don't need the REST syncing stuff.
-Good for storing view state, etc. It allows storing arbitrary nested JSON.
+The first option is useful for when you don't need the whole Backbone and don't need the REST syncing parts of the model (save/fetch/sync/destroy).
+It's great for storing view state.
+Moreover, with the nested attribute support you can store arbitrary nested JSON.

-It can also be used to add nested attribute support to your Backbone Models.
-The code is taken from `backbone-deep-model` so you can also use that, the differences are:

-* get deepClones for immutability
-* unsetting bugfix
+The second option is great if you're already using Backbone, but want nested attribute support.
+The code for that is based on [`backbone-deep-model`](https://github.com/powmedia/backbone-deep-model).
+LeapModel brings several advantages over `backbone-deep-model`

+* get deepClones attributes for more defensive defaults (the only way to muttate the model is by `setting` or modifying `attributes` directly)
 * passes 100% of Backbone's tests
-* better AMD/CJS support - require("leap-model/backbone-model").extend()
+* better AMD/CJS support - require("leap-model/compat").extend()
-* does not have globals support (file an issue if you need it - we could add it in a separately built file)
+* does not pollute globals (file an issue if you need it - we could add it in a separately built file)
 * does not allow modifying separator via a global attribute
 * does not pollute underscore with extra methods
+* does not depend on underscore at all

-Example
+## Example

-This version depends on the npm package `backbone-standalone-events`
+### leap-model

 ```js
 var LeapModel = require("leap-model");